 Popular itinerary in France:

 Located in the Alsace region, the charming little medieval town of Riquewihr boasts lovely Renaissance wooden framed houses and narrow cobbled streets.
 Stroll along the magical, colorful houses and the open plazas with vibrant flowers, and you will feel like you’re walking through a postcard of a traditional French village!

 Our tip: Explore the Alsace Wine Route, visit the different vineyards along the countryside, and sample some delicious local wine.

 Picture-perfect Colmar, one of the well-known small towns in France, is the self-proclaimed capital of the Alsace Wine Region and should be high on your bucket list.
 This small town is magical and colorful, complete with beautiful canals and lush blossoms.
 You can explore this storybook town in a small boat and stop for lunch at the tiny cafes, while admiring the narrow streets and picturesque small churches.

-Our tip: Little Venice is a lovely canal surrounded by water front houses, cozy little restaurants, and flowers that bloom in bright purple and fuchsia.
+Our tip: Little Venice is a lovely canal surrounded by waterfront houses, cozy little restaurants, and flowers that bloom in bright purple and fuchsia.

-Our tip: Visit Château d’Annecy.
-This medieval castle-turned-museum overlooks the Annecy old town that was once home to the Counts of Geneva.
+Our tip: Visit Chateau d’Annecy.
+This medieval castle-turned-museum overlooks the Annecy Old Town that was once home to the Counts of Geneva.

-Our tip: You simply must visit the lavender field in front of Senanque Abbey, the field of amazing vibrant purple and sweet scented flowers in bloom will create a memorable experience (and a great photo op!)
+Our tip: You simply must visit the lavender field in front of Senanque Abbey.
+The amazing field of vibrant purple and sweet-scented flowers in bloom will create a memorable experience (and a great photo op!)